Zeus097/the_nail_lab_website/README.md

     phone number validation.

     Every new user is set as client with the help of a signal.
-    The employee profiles are set only
-    by admin user through admin panel and the Admin HAVE TO assign their services through EmployeeBioAdmin(through admin panel).
     Upon creation the signal checks if the new user has status and if not employee- it is set as client.